 The Cabinet office (who are a government department), for the purposes of a data matching exercise called the National Fraud Initiative.
 The purpose of the exercise is to detect fraud and error.
 The Council is legally required to participate in this exercise.
 More information on the National Fraud Initiative can be found here http://www.coventry.gov.uk/info/11/strategies_plans_and_policies/473/data_matching_and_the_national_fraud_initiative

 Whilst the Council no longer owns any housing itself, it is legally required to have a scheme that allocates social housing.
-The aim is that those with the greatest need for housing are prioritised.
 In Coventry, this policy is called the Coventry Homefinder Policy.
+We are proposing to make some major changes to the current policy, which could potentially affect all current and future applicants to the housing register.
+The consultation survey closed on Friday 3rd January 2020.

 LETTINGS PLAN - Collier Place, Woodway Lane, Coventry, CV2 2ND and Bonneville Place, Thimbler Road, Coventry, CV4 8FN - 2 bedroom flats and 2 bedroom bungalows.